Duncanma/Blog/content/Blog/do-not-open-new-tabs.md

  - Accessibility
  - DevTo
 techfeatured: true
-description: Every few days someone will suggest we have our links open in a new tab by default, here is why that is a bad idea
+description: There are legit reasons to open a link in a new tab, like not losing your progress after filling in 20 fields of a loan form — but you must warn the user first.
 ---

 This seems to come up every few days, so I thought I would put yet